 Did you know there was a Casino at the Bellagio Las Vegas?
-OF course, you did, everyone does, we know you you are not idiots!
+OF course, you did, everyone does, we know you are not idiots!
 We even toyed with the idea of not including this on the list as it is SO obvious, but we just think we have to mention it.

 Mainly as it’s one of the best Casinos in Las Vegas.
 It’s up there as one of the largest at over 150,000 sqft but is far more present than most.
-There is more natural light, better filtration meaning less smoke, great service, and just a better layout.
-While many Vegas Casinos attempts to be mazes the Bellagio is more straightforward.
+There is more natural light, and better filtration meaning less smoke, great service, and just a better layout.
+While many Vegas Casinos attempt to be mazes the Bellagio is more straightforward.

-There is just about every game going available and while table minimums are at the high end and the rules not so advantageous to experienced gambles we have always just found it one of the best casinos on the strip, at least as far as big resort casino’s go.
+There is just about every game going available and while table minimums are at the high end and the rules are not so advantageous to experienced gambles we have always just found it one of the best casinos on the strip, at least as far as big resort casino’s go.

 We have also always been really lucky here, which we suppose helps, and while we can’t guarantee you the same luck or ours continuing, it’s still a great floor.
 We have always had great success getting free drinks here as well.